-Figure 5 displays a summary of the accuracies with which the various models simulate human scanning patterns, plus the optimum-fit value.
-A one-way analysis of variance (ANOVA) was conducted, excluding the optimum-fit value, which was a global value that did not vary across subjects.
-The ANOVA revealed a significant main effect showing differences between the five similarity values, F(4, 44) = 32.338, p < 0.001.
-Pairwise t-tests with Bonferroniadjusted probability values were conducted to examine these differences more closely.
-It turned out that all of the models reached significantly higher similarity than the Greedy heuristic, all t(11) > 3.620, p < 0.005.
-The Receptive Fields Model did not significantly differ in results from the Kohonen Model.
-These two models, in turn, were outperformed by both the TSS Model and the Clustering Model, all t(11) > 4.842, p < 0.006.
-Finally, the TSS Model showed no significant difference from the Clustering Model.
+Model Comparison.
+Figure 5 displays a summary of the accuracies with which the various models simulate human scanning patterns, and it compares them to the optimum fit value.
+A one-way analysis of variance (ANOVA) was conducted on these data, excluding the optimum fit value, which was a global value that did not vary across individuals.
+The ANOVA revealed a significant main effect showing differences between the similarity values, F(4;44) = 32.34, p < 0.001.
+Pairwise t-tests with Bonferroni-adjusted probability values were conducted to examine these differences more closely.
+All of the models reached significantly higher similarity than the Greedy heuristic, all t(11) > 3.62, p < 0.005.
+The Receptive Fields Model did not significantly differ in results from the SOM Model.
+These two models, in turn, were outperformed by both the TSS Model and the Clustering Model, all t(11) > 4.84, p < 0.01.
+Finally, the TSS Model did not significantly differ from the Clustering Model, t(11) < 1.

-2.4 Discussion
+2.4.
+Discussion

-Basically, the results of Experiment 1 show that the simple TSS Model and Clustering Model yield better scan paths than the neural models, and that even the "primitive" Greedy algorithm is not far behind.
-This finding should not be interpreted as evidence for a general incapability of neural models to explain scan-path mechanisms.
+Basically, the results of Experiment 1 show that the simple TSS Model and Clustering Model yield better scan paths than the neural models, and that even the simple Greedy algorithm is not far behind.
+This finding should not be interpreted as evidence for a general incapability of neural models to explain scanpath mechanisms.
 The neural models tested in Experiment 1 were of a very primitive nature.
-Multi-layered and/or hierarchical networks might be able to generate scan paths more similar to the empirically observed ones.
+Multi-layered networks might be able to generate scan paths more similar to the empirically observed ones.
 Moreover, discretion is advisable in the interpretation of these data, since they are based on only five different dot configurations.
 Nevertheless, from the results above we can conclude that it is difficult to generate better simulations of human scan paths than those created by the simple TSS-based models.
 Thus the minimization of scan-path length seems to be a basic principle in human scanning strategies.

 Another important result of Experiment 1 is the independence of scan paths from rotations of the stimuli.
-In other words, the order in which a subject scans a set of dots does not seem to change when the display is rotated by 90, 180, or 270 degrees.
-It is well-known from visual search experiments (e.g. Zelinsky, 1996; Pomplun, 1998) that subjects prefer to scan a display according to their reading direction, if they are allowed to freely choose the starting point.
+In other words, the order in which a viewer scans a set of dots does not seem to change when the display is rotated by 90, 180, or 270 degrees.
+It is well-known from visual search experiments (e.g. Zelinsky, 1996; Pomplun, 1998) that viewers prefer to scan a display according to their reading direction, if they are allowed to freely choose the starting point.
 However, this was not observed in the present study.
 A possible reason is that the specified starting point induced rotation-invariant scanning strategies.

-3 Experiment 2: Color and Form Attributes
+3. Experiment 2: Color and Form Attributes